 You can make them as large or as small as you like, but this recipe should make 15 balls if you use a tablespoon.

 Melt your chocolate in a small bowl and allow it to cool for a minute or two.
-Submerge one truffle ball into the melted chocolate and use a spoon to make sure it’s evenly coated.
+Submerge one truffle ball into the melted chocolate and use a spoon to roll it around, making sure it’s evenly coated.

-Transfer it to a wire rack with parchment paper underneath, which will catch any drips and prevent the chocolate from “pooling” at bottom of the truffle.
+Transfer each truffle to a wire rack with parchment paper underneath, which will catch any drips and prevent the chocolate from “pooling” at bottom of the truffle.
 Use a spoon to cover any gaps or holes with more chocolate.

 Before the chocolate sets, sprinkle some crushed cookie on top if you wish, then repeat until all of the bites are coated.

-If you’re using a few different types of chocolate to coat the cheesecake bites in, I’d recommend melting them one at a time.
-You don’t want the other chocolate to stiffen while you’re coating the cheesecake bites.
+If you’re using a few different types of chocolate to coat the cheesecake truffles in, I’d recommend melting them one at a time.
+You don’t want the other chocolate to stiffen while you’re coating them.

-Place the coated no-bake cheesecake bites in the fridge for around 1 hour or so, until the chocolate coating is hard.
-If you’re short on time though, you can speed this process up by putting them in the freezer for 20-30 minutes instead.
+Place the coated truffles in the fridge for around 1 hour or so, until the chocolate coating is hard.
+If you’re short on time though, you can speed this process up by putting them in the freezer for ~20 minutes instead.

-Store them in the fridge in an airtight container for up to 5 days.
+Store the truffles in an airtight container in the fridge for up to 1 week.

 Absolutely!
 Store them in the freezer in an airtight container, as you would in the fridge.
 When you’re ready to eat them, just transfer them from the freezer to the fridge and allow them to thaw for around 1 hour first.

-Cheesecake bites with a cookie-cream filling, coated in vegan chocolate!
+Cheesecake-inspired bites with a cookie-cream filling and coated in vegan chocolate!

 - 1 250g (8.8oz) Pack of Biscoff cookies

-Set 1 or 2 cookies aside to crush on top of the cheesecake bites if desired.
+Set 1 or 2 cookies aside to crush on top of the truffles if desired.
 Crush the remaining cookies in a bowl with a rolling pin to make fine crumbs.
 Alternatively, you can do this in a food processor.

 Melt the chocolate then use it to coat each ball.
 Set the balls on a plate or wire rack and top with crushed cookies from earlier if desired.

-Place the plate/rack of cheesecake bites into the fridge for 1 hour before enjoying.
+Place them into the fridge for 1 hour, or until the chocolate has hardened, before enjoying.